seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Hyperion to a satyr; so loving to my mother
 That he might not beteem the winds of heaven
 Visit her face too roughly.
 Heaven and earth!
-Must I remember? and yet, within a month—
+Must I remember? and yet, within a month--
-Let me not think on't—Frailty, thy name is woman!—
+Let me not think on't-Frailty, thy name is woman!--
 A little month, or ere those shoes were old
 With which she follow'd my poor father's body,
 Ere yet the salt of most unrighteous tears